 Internal Revenue Service United States Department of the Treasury

-Level Basic Intermediate Advanced Military International
+Level Basic Advanced Military International

 Itemized Deductions